$0 Extra Fee Eye Exams for Seniors

 8 Ways to save your Eyesight

 Persons 65+ should see their optometrist or eye specialist at least one time per year.
+Keep in mind that Eye Exams for Seniors are free with the appropriate coverage.

 To protect your eyesight and keep your eyes healthy as you age, consider these simple guidelines: